-Homo sapiens do not have a monopoly on strange sex.
+Homo sapiens does not have a monopoly on strange sex.
 Peculiar mating rituals are prevalent throughout the animal kingdom.
-While writing my book Sex Weird-o-Pedia, these were the 10 most interesting animal sex facts I came across.
+While writing my book, Sex Weird-o-Pedia: The Ultimate Book of Shocking, Scandalous, and Incredibly Bizarre Sex Facts, these were the 10 most interesting animal sex facts I came across, down below.

 1. Turtle mating sounds make for good special effects.